zendframework/zf2-documentation/docs/languages/fr/user-guide/routing-and-controllers.rst

 ---------------------------

 To integrate the view into our application all we need to do is create some view script files.
-These ﬁles will be executed by the ``DefaultViewStrategy`` and be passed any variables or view models that are returned from the controller action method.
+These files will be executed by the ``DefaultViewStrategy`` and be passed any variables or view models that are returned from the controller action method.
 These view scripts are stored in our module’s views directory within a directory named after the controller.
 Create these four empty files now: